izzetbiophysicist/izzetbiophysicist/README.md

 - 👋 Hi, I’m Lucas Machado
 - 🧬 I’m looking to collaborate on sctructual biology and machine learning projects
 - 🧪 I'm currently interested in protein design and drug development
-- 📫 How to reach me at biolucasmachado@gmail.com
+- 📫 You can reach me at biolucasmachado@gmail.com

 <!---
 izzetbiophysicist/izzetbiophysicist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.